 - Serve hot garnished with fresh cilantro, scallions and some red chili flakes for heat.

-- The noodles you see in the photos are organic Spelt Ramen, a whole grain wheat variety I find at Home Goods now and then.
+- The noodles - what you see in the photos are organic Spelt Ramen, a whole grain wheat variety I find at Home Goods now and then so not a very reliable item.
 My other go to noodles are the gluten-free brown rice millet ramen made by Lotus Foods that you can find at Costco, however keep a close eye on those when cooking as they are thinner and it’s easy to overcook them.
-Whichever noodles you end up using just give them a taste test as soon as they unravel from the nest, if al dente proceed with draining and rinsing them to stop the cooking process.

 You’ll Also Love: